massive-oss/mmvc/README.md

 Signals are highly scalable and lightweight alternative to Events.
 MCore Signals leverage Haxe generics to provide a strictly typed contract between dispatcher (Signal) and it's listeners.

-> See MCore's m.signal package for more details and examples on working with Signals
+> See MCore's msignal package for more details and examples on working with Signals

 Application signals represent unique actions or events within an application.